mortang2410/dotfiles/README.md

 Things to install after cloning:

+- **Important**: if you
+don't like nvim and want to use vim, then look in `.zshrc` for the line `export EDITOR='nvim'`, and change `nvim` to `vim`.
+Note that I use the same .vimrc file for both vim and nvim (technically, nvim uses init.vim, which just lazily sources .vimrc).
+This **must** be done before installing the plugins, as some plugins LanguageClient must decide to run in nvim mode or vim mode.

 - the programs themselves: vim, nvim, tmux, zsh, urxvt, weechat, mpv.
 In particular, vim needs to be up-to-date, and obviously compiled with support for python3, ruby and all that jazz (sadly in Ubuntu 18.04 the default package sucks so you